 You may find all kinds of information online about nude beaches in the L.A. area.
 El Matador, Smuggler's Cove and Pirate's Cove are sometimes listed, along with Sacred Cove in Palos Verdes.
 However, any location that you might find online is also a target for a police patrol.

-- Try a nude beach in San Diego County.
+- A nude beach in San Diego County.
 For many years, the nude beach at San Onofre was the closest one to Los Angeles, but it closed to clothing optional recreation a few years ago.
 Now, you'll have to go all the way down to Blacks Beach.

 - Visit one of the southern California nudist resorts.
 Nudity laws don't apply at these privately owned facilities, and many of them offer overnight lodging and lots of recreational options.
 Some are within an easy day-trip drive from Los Angeles.